struthy/sm/README.md

 1. npm install
 2. npm run dev-mac (it will build on pc as well) will build the dist folder and run a local server.
 3. weather.html or http://localhost:3002/weather.html
+4. Still to do - scss, show hide per day, transitions

 ## Accordion Components